 Particularly if you live in a larger town or city, schools or universities should have a running track for the student-athletes on the track and field team.

-For example, a high school running track may be open to the public in the early morning before school or in the first couple of hours of school and in the evening but closed in the afternoon while the high school track team is practicing.
+For example, a high school running track may be open to the public in the early morning before school or the first couple hours of school and in the evening but closed in the afternoon while the high school track team is practicing.

-You can generally find out if the running track is open to the public and what hours you can use the running track by going to the athletics website for the college or university and looking under “Facilities.”
+You can generally find out if the running track is open to the public and what hours it is open by going to the college or university’s athletics website and looking under “Facilities.”

 #4: Ask